cancersupportcenter/celebration-of-life/README.md

 # celebration-of-life
-Digital Invitation for Celebration of Life
+Digital Invitation for Celebration of Life.